Vyral/denise-swick-recruiting/_posts/2019-05-09-how-to-become-a-top-agent-in-the-field.md

 {% include youtube.html %}

-There are three key things an agent should do in order to become a top-producer in the industry:
+There are three key things an agent should do in order to become a top producer in the industry:

 **1\.
 Follow a consistent schedule.** This is the hardest thing for an independent contractor to do because for them, there’s no one to hold them accountable for coming into work at a specific time or to get any particular results.
 Even in a regular job, there are certain, measurable things that you have to do every day, and unfortunately, the independent contractor setup takes away a lot of natural accountability.
 If people wonder why real estate agents don’t have more paychecks, it’s because they’re not following a reasonable schedule that both allows time for their business and their personal lives.